Exclusive: Deutsche Bank to cut workforce by a quarter - sources

 PostBank has about 15,000 positions, pointing to roughly 8,000 layoffs at Deutsche once the unit's spinoff is completed as planned in 2016.

-Cryan aims to present details of the restructuring plan before October, close to when the new CEO of investment banking rival Credit Suisse, Tidjane Thiam, is expected to present his plans for reforms.
+Cryan aims to present details of the restructuring plan before October, close to when the new CEO of investment banking rival Credit Suisse CSGN.VX, Tidjane Thiam, is expected to present his plans for reforms.

 Other European banks, including Italy's UniCredit, are also in the process of major job cuts.